jzhang38/LongMamba/README.md

 This idea really excites me.
 Unfortunately, the current Mamba implementation does not support this.

+(I do not claim any authorship of this idea because it is very straightforward to arrive at: https://github.com/state-spaces/mamba/issues/155.
+Just put it here for completeness.)
 <img src="data/Mamba_issue.png" width="800">

 Instead of tweaking the CUDA code myself.
 I decided to wait for CUDA Master Tri Dao to implement this feature, because I am not confident that I can do it efficiently and correctly.